Ibrahim-yousseef/ETL-Processes-using-SSIS-Package/README.md

 ETL Processes for ITI DB Server

 ```
-First package designed to transfer Student data from [ITI DB] to [Test DB] with the following Criteria:
+merge&bakup package designed to transfer Student data from [ITI DB] to [Test DB] with the following Criteria:
 a-If table Student Exists in [Test DB] delete all data.
 Use[Execute SQL Task Component]
 b-Merge the first name and last name to be one field [Full name].use[Derived Column Component]
 c-Make a ful backup for [Test DB]